New York City gives noncitizens right to vote in local elections - KTVZ

 Additionally, in 2020, three states — Alabama, Colorado and Florida — passed ballot measures that ensure that voting be limited to citizens only.

-The Republican National Committee called the measure “insane” in a response on Thursday ahead of the approval vote.
+The Republican National Committee attributed the measure to a “power-hungry Democrat Party.”

-“You would think a city with a national reputation for chaos and ineptitude when it comes to running elections would focus on passing commonsense election integrity laws,” said Tommy Pigott, RNC rapid response director, in a statement.
+“American citizens should decide American elections — full stop,” RNC Chairwoman Ronna McDaniel said in a statement after the vote.
+“Allowing our elections to be decided by foreign citizens is unacceptable, and the RNC is looking closely at our legal options as we continue our fight to protect your ballot.”

 The RNC filed a lawsuit in September against Winooski and Montpelier, Vermont, over letting noncitizens vote.

-Note: This story has been updated with comment from the RNC.